Brody Jenner: Early life

-Sam Brody Jenner was born in Los Angeles, California, on August 21, 1983, to retired 1976 Summer Olympics gold medalist and reality television personality Caitlyn Jenner (Note: Caitlyn fathered Brody prior to her gender transition) and actress and songwriter Linda Thompson.
-Jenner is the younger brother of Brandon Jenner, musician and reality television personality.
+Sam Brody Jenner was born in Los Angeles, California on August 21, 1983 to retired 1976 Summer Olympics gold medalist and reality television personality Caitlyn Jenner (Note: Caitlyn fathered Brody prior to her gender transition) and actress and songwriter Linda Thompson.
+Jenner is the younger brother of musician and reality television personality Brandon Jenner.
 He also has two half-siblings, Burton "Burt" and Cassandra "Casey" Jenner, from Caitlyn's first marriage to Chrystie Crownover which lasted from 1972 until 1981.

 After Jenner's parents divorced in 1986, Caitlyn Jenner remarried for the third time in 1991, to Kris Kardashian, ex-wife of attorney Robert Kardashian.
 Jenner became a stepbrother to Kourtney, Kim, Khloé, and Rob Kardashian.
-Kris went on to give birth to his younger half-sisters Kendall and Kylie Jenner in 1995 and 1997, respectively.
+Kris went on to give birth to his younger half-sisters Kendall and Kylie Jenner in 1995 and 1997.
 Caitlyn and her family moved to Calabasas, California, while Jenner and his brother remained in Malibu.

-Jenner's mother Linda Thompson remarried in 1991 to composer David Foster.
+Jenner's mother Linda Thompson remarried in 1991, to composer David Foster.
 Jenner and his brother Brandon have stated that after his father's marriage to Kris, Caitlyn became gradually less present in their life leading to them to eventually becoming estranged, and being raised by their mother and stepfather composer David Foster, who they considered their main paternal figure.
 They were raised in Malibu, California, and attended Crossroads School in Santa Monica.
 Thompson and Foster divorced in 2005 after 15 years together.